Camden Rams

 The Camden Rugby League Football Club is an Australian rugby league football club based in Camden, New South Wales, formed in 1910.
-They currently play in the Group 6 Rugby League competition.
+They currently play in the merged Macarthur/ Group 6 Rugby League competition.

 In the 1920s the club competed in the Southern Districts Rugby League.
 They won premierships in that competition in 1922 and 1923.
 During the 1930s Camden mostly played for challenge cups, although they did participate in a Group 6 league competition in 1935.

 Camden returned to the re-formed Group 6 competition in 1946.
 Semi-finalists in 1947, Camden were minor premiers in 1948.
 Losing their semi-final to Picton, Camden exercised their right to challenge Bowral in a Grand Final.
 This match was drawn.
 In a replay, Camden triumphed by 14 points to five.